 Step 5: Test First Location Lock

 Save the SMS command list in your phone's notes app.
-You will need these commands again after a full battery drain, SIM swap, or factory reset.
+You'll need these commands again after a full battery drain, SIM swap, or factory reset.

 Battery Life: Real-World Numbers